 You can choose to keep the positive things that you learned from being parented as a child-the things that helped you learn and grow.
 You can also choose to let go of things that you now realize might not have been very helpful.
 For example, things like spanking are no longer recommended because they put children at increased risk of poor mental health outcomes, just like all other types of physical punishment.
-Generations ago, parents did not know this, so spanking was quite common.
-Choose new ways that are better for your children's health today and in the future.
+Generations ago, parents did not know this, so spanking was guite common.
+Choose new ways that are better for your children's health today and in the future emotional punishment: using words or actions (e.g., yelling, criticizing, shaming, isolating the person) to cause emotional pain in order to correct behaviour physical punishment: using force (e.g., spanking, hitting, pinching, pulling hair, pinching ears) to cause pain in order to correct behaviour

 If you join a parenting class, get contact information for the other participants.
 Being able to talk to other parents going through similar experiences can be very helpful.
 Other new parents can also make for great walking partners during parental leave.